-- c.
-The Board of Adjustment shall render a final decision on the application subject to appeal.
+- (5) At the scheduled date and time of the Board of Trustees' Adjustment's consideration of the appeal: - a.
+The Town Manager and/or the Town Attorney shall present general information concerning the original application, the appeal, and the development or the improvements that comprise the subject of the appeal. - b.
+The Board of Trustees Adjustment shall conduct a quasi-judicial, de novo, hearing on the appeal.
+The applicant, appellant (if not the applicant), and all interested parties shall be provided a reasonable opportunity to address the Board of Trustees Adjustment in accordance with any adopted rules of procedure or practices of the Town. - c.
+The Board of Trustees Adjustment shall render a final decision on the application subject to appeal.
 Such decision may, at the Board's option, be evidenced by a resolution or other form of written decision.
-The Board of Adjustment's decision shall not be subject to further appeal pursuant to this section and further appeal shall be available pursuant to Rule 106(a)(4) of the Colorado Rules of Civil Procedure or other available judicial process or procedure. - (6) During the pendency of an appeal, the Town shall suspend the effective date of the Planning Commission's decision pending the final decision of the Board of Adjustment. - (7) The date of the final decision for purposes of judicial review pursuant to Rule 106(a)(4) of the Colorado Rules of Civil Procedure or other available judicial process or procedure shall be the date of the Board of Adjustment's final decision on appeal. - (8) In the event of a withdrawal of the appeal by the appellant prior to the issuance of a final decision on appeal by the Board of Adjustment, the Planning Commission's original decision shall be deemed the final decision on the matter effective as of the date of the Planning Commission's original decision.
+The Board of Trustee's Adjustment's decision shall not be subject to further appeal pursuant to this section and further appeal shall be available pursuant to Rule 106(a)(4) of the Colorado Rules of Civil Procedure or other available judicial process or procedure. - (6) During the pendency of an appeal, the Town shall suspend the effective date of the Planning Commission's decision pending the final decision of the Board of TrusteesAdjustment. - (7) The date of the final decision for purposes of judicial review pursuant to Rule 106(a)(4) of the Colorado Rules of Civil Procedure or other available judicial process or procedure shall be the date of the Board of Trustee's Adjustment's final decision on appeal. - (8) In the event of a withdrawal of the appeal by the appellant prior to the issuance of a final decision on appeal by the Board of TrusteesAdjustment, the Planning Commission's original decision shall be deemed the final decision on the matter effective as of the date of the Planning Commission's original decision.

 Sec.
 16-2-50.
-Appeal of Final Administrative Decisions.
+Appeal of Final Administrative Decisions of Town Manager.